ishitaarora1/My-portfolio-repository/README.md

 order by number_of_invoices desc limit 1

 #### in the output we can  see that usa has the maximum number of invoices

+### - *Question-3* * Q3: /* Which city has the best customers?
+We would like to throw a promotional Music Festival in the city we made the most money.
+###                      Write a query that returns one city that has the highest sum of invoice totals.
+###                      Return both the city name & sum of all invoice totals */

+SELECT billing_city as city ,round(sum(total)) as total_sales
+FROM `my-portfolio-project-380610.music_dataset.invoice`
+group by city
+order by total_sales desc limit 5

+#### The output shows  the top five cities in terms of sales , prague being on top.